Back to Kohler Guides

 Common Causes

-• Solenoid valve not fully closing due to debris in valve seat
+• Solenoid valve not fully closing due to debris/scale in the valve seat

-• Sensor sensitivity too high causing it to detect ambient movement
+• Sensor sensitivity too high, detecting ambient movement

-• Solenoid coil in fault state requiring power reset
+• Solenoid coil in a fault state needing a power reset

-• Low water pressure during previous activation leaving valve partially open
+• Low water pressure during activation left the valve partially open

-• Soap or grease buildup on sensor window causing phantom sensing
+• Soap or grease buildup on the sensor window causing phantom sensing

 Most fixes happen in the first 3 steps.